Maximellerbach/GamesAutoPilot/README.md

 # GamesAutoPilot
 autopilot using my autonomous car CNN for games like Forza or trackmania

-first in order the required packages: "pip install -r requirement.txt"
+first in order to download the required packages: "pip install -r requirement.txt"

 in order to use vjoy, you must install it: http://vjoystick.sourceforge.net/joomla/index.php/download-a-install